 (iv) A natural hazard mitigation plan or similar plan that is guided by RCW 36.70A.020(14) and complies with the applicable requirements of this Act may be adopted by reference to satisfy those requirements.

 (c) For the jurisdictions set forth in section 3 of this act, updates to comprehensive plans made during the update cycle that begins in 2024 need not comply fully with the requirements set forth in subsection (9)(a) of this section.
 For these jurisdictions, updates to comprehensive plans made during the update cycle that begins in 2024 must adopt goals, policies, and actions that are likely to result in reductions of greenhouse gas emissions and vehicle miles traveled that comply with the reductions identified by the department of ecology pursuant to section 5 of this act.
-A jurisdiction's adoption and implementation of a climate action plan, or an equivalent document that addresses greenhouse gas emission reductions, satisfies this requirement if such adoption and implementation achieves meaningful reductions greenhouse gas emissions and vehicle miles traveled.
+A jurisdiction's adoption and implementation of a climate action plan, or an equivalent document that addresses greenhouse gas emission reductions, satisfies this requirement if such adoption and implementation is projected to achieve achieves meaningful reductions greenhouse gas emissions and vehicle miles traveled.

 (d) For the jurisdictions set forth in section 3 of this act, updates to comprehensive plans made during the update cycle that begins in 2032 must comply fully with the requirements set forth in subsection (9)(a) of this section.